rajendrakujur/placement-2022/Banknote-classification/README.md

-Thanks for sharing the code!
-Based on the structure and functionality of your notebook, here is a well-organized **README.md** file tailored for your project:

----

 # 🏦 Banknote Classification Using Multi-Kernel SVM

 This project implements and compares multiple Support Vector Machine (SVM) kernel techniques to classify banknotes as genuine or counterfeit using a dataset from the UCI Machine Learning Repository.
 A unique multi-kernel SVM approach is also explored through the combination of linear, polynomial, and RBF kernels.